TheKingEagle/QuickServer/README.md

 # QuickServer

 A quick to get started http server using the https listener.
-This it an experiment which may get used in other projects.
-(Looking at you ModularBOT)
+This is an experiment that may be used in other projects.

-Idk, also possibly good for rest api?